petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 Any other field can be added to the struct containing time series data.
 The `*.timeseries.mat` files should be stored in the basepath.

 ### States (being implemented)
+This is a data container for brain states data.
 A Matlab struct `states` stored in a .mat file: `sessionName.statesName.states.mat`.
 States can contain multiple temporal states defined by intervals, .e.g sleep/wake-states (awake/nonREM and/REM) and cortical states (Up/Down).
 It has the following fields:
 * `ints`: a struct containing intervals (start and stop times) for each state (required).
   * `.stateName`: start/stop time for each instance of state stateName (required).
 * `processinginfo`: a struct with information about how the .mat file was generated including the name of the function, version, date and parameters.